SERVANT AIR MINISTRIES, INC.

 Mr. Dick Todd, who is Servant Air Ministries’ A1 and A&P mechanic has kept all three airplanes in excellent shape, along with the help of Mr. Steve Miller and Bud Campbell.
 Mr. Todd continues to be a blessing to the organization by supervising maintenance of all three aircraft, which includes annual inspections and routine progressive maintenance throughout the year.

-Over 100 flights were performed for the Young Eagles, which is part of the Experimental Aircrafts Association.
-Dick Todd, Bob Lehton and Dick Blondin did the majority of these flights.
 Mr. Ryan Roberts continues to manage our web site and it continues to run smoothly.
 Ryan Roberts, at the end of last year, put “PayPal” on the web site to receive donations by credit card, for our new projects and this has provided some additional income.

-The most exciting event this year was a merger with Copters for Christ and Dwight Bell, who is the President, in providing flight training, to his ground school class of youngsters in mission aviation.
-We will be conducting introduction flights to this youth group that is taking ground training by Dwight.
+The most exciting event this year was a merger with Copters for Christ and Dwight Bell, who is the President, by providing flight training, to his ground school class of youngsters in mission aviation.
+We will be conducting introduction flights to this youth that is taking ground training by Dwight.

 We sincerely thank all the members, Board, pilots and supporters of Servant Air Ministries, Inc. for a fruitful year in 2012 and expect the Lord to produce great fruit in this coming season.